The Hungry Tourist is delighted to invite you to take part in the:

 Why: We celebrate 10 years of food touring and 8 years of friendship with the King of Tuna.

-Regions and cities explored: Toyama, Kyoto, Tokyo, and maybe Kanazawa.
+Regions and cities explored: Fukuoka, Kyoto, and Tokyo.

 Length: 8 days